abhijeet0051997/Money-tracker-app/README.md

 # Money-tracker-app
 This is a application developed using Kotlin and Android jetpack components.
-Main purpose of the application is to track your day to dau usage
+Main purpose of the application is to track your day to day usage